 For information and reservations, see your travel agent or review our Area Visitor Services Directory for a list of operators permitted to conduct tours in the park.

 During the summer visitor season, a day tour boat departs the dock at Bartlett Cove each morning for a full day tour to the tidewater glaciers.
 Along the way a National Park Service naturalist points out the wildlife and signs of Glacier Bay's recent de-glaciation and plant succession.
 Campers and kayakers may choose to get dropped off by the tour boat at designated camper dropoff locations.

 Passengers on the day boat tour typically stay at least the night before in Gustavus or at Glacier Bay Lodge but it is possible (weather permitting) to fly from Juneau the morning of the tour.

-For reservations, contact the concessioner who operates the tour.
+For rates, reservations, and more information please contact Glacier Bay Lodge & Tours, the concessioner that operates the tour.